Seed Rematriation Garden

 This short documentary tells the story of this collaborative initiative to preserve Native American culture and foodways through seed saving.
-On June 15 7pm it will screen at the “Seeds of Hope / Wild & Scenic Film Festival” at the Callicoon Theater in Callicoon, NY.
-Earlier this year it screened at the Wild & Scenic Film Festival in Nevada City, California (Jan 17, 2019 – Jan 21, 2019) and the NOFA-NY Conference in Saratoga Springs, New York (Jan 18, 2019 – Jan 20, 2019).
+On June 15, 2019 it screened at the “Seeds of Hope / Wild & Scenic Film Festival” at the Callicoon Theater in Callicoon, NY.
+In 2019 it also screened at the Wild & Scenic Film Festival in Nevada City, California (Jan 17, 2019 – Jan 21, 2019), and the NOFA-NY Conference in Saratoga Springs, New York (Jan 18, 2019 – Jan 20, 2019).
 The Farm Hub wishes to thank Oceans 8 Films for making this film possible.

 A True Collaboration

 The Native American Seed Sanctuary project is an outgrowth of our existing partnership with Seedshed, a non-profit run by the Hudson Valley Seed Company’s founder, Ken Greene.
 The opportunity to create a Native American Seed Sanctuary was realized with the Farm Hub’s pledge of land, equipment and, staff, and made possible through Greene’s association with Rowen White, a renowned seed keeper, farmer, educator, and member of Mohawk Akwesasne tribal community.